Remgax/Remgax/README.md

 👯 I’m looking to collaborate on projects involving video games or any realted topic.
 I would love to learn more about desings and about the industry in general.

 🎮 I have a few hobbys that I love to share.
 I love to play video games (I think you already guessed it), mostly playing MMORPGs or RBGs.
 I love the socialy apsect and playing with other people.
-My all time favourite video games are: Mass Effect, World of Warcraft, Guild Wars 2, all the Star Wars Games.
+My all time favorite video games are: Mass Effect, World of Warcraft, Guild Wars 2, all the Star Wars Games.
 Diablo games, Baldurs Gate 3, Elite Dangerous and F1 games.

 I have a lot of tabeltop games at home, and also a lot of Dungeons and Dragons roleplaying books from Wizards of the Coast.
 You can't say no when it comes to Dragons and Dices. 🎲